 During World War II, German Prisoners of War were used for additional labor at Baxter’s Hartland plant.
 They were housed at the Bradford Farm in Palmyra and transported daily by bus to the plant as noted by Doug Robinson in his report of the History of Irving Tanning Company.

-Once the war ended and the POWs were returned home, more help was needed as noted in this July 24, 1946 Lewiston Evening Journal article; “Locals are getting acquainted with 150 imported Canadians who will help at the canning plant in Hartland and who are housed at the Bradford Farm building in Palmyra.”
+Once the war ended and the POWs were returned home, more help was needed as noted from a July 24, 1946 Lewiston Evening Journal article; “Locals are getting acquainted with 150 imported Canadians who will help at the canning plant in Hartland and who are housed at the Bradford Farm building in Palmyra.”

 *